-- 1. A country-level risk score based on the US Department of State's Trafficking-In-Persons Report21, Global Slavery Index22, and the ITUC Global Rights Index23. - 2.
-Qualitative review of a potential supplier's existing code of conduct, grievance mechanism policies and procedures, and any active collective bargaining agreements, if applicable.
+The pre-sourcing process involves a risk analysis and on-site evaluation.
+We evaluate country-level risk through a proprietary matrix comprised of the US Department of State's Trafficking-In-Persons Report22, Global Slavery Index23, Transparency International's Corruption Perceptions Index24, and the ITUC Global Rights Index25.
+For facility-level risk, we conduct a qualitative review of a potential supplier's existing code of conduct, grievance mechanism policies and procedures, and any active collective bargaining agreements, if applicable.
+Our on-site evaluation criteria cover all elements of our COC with an emphasis on health and safety conditions.